 Expansion of our business has necessitated a move in premises both in the United Kingdom and in the United States.
 While the move in the United States has occurred, work is still ongoing to enable the operation of these premises as a manufacturing facility.
-The move in the United Kingdom is due to occur in mid-2017 and will cause interruption to our research and development work, including pre-clinical safety testing.
-The move requires transfer of all equipment, cell lines, tissues and materials to the new premises and re-validation and calibration of equipment.
+The move in the United Kingdom occurred in the second quarter of 2017.
+The move required transfer of all equipment, cell lines, tissues and materials to the new premises and re-validation and calibration of equipment.
 Any failure to properly validate or calibrate equipment or any destruction of materials transferred to the new premises may result in additional delays to the work carried out in the United Kingdom.